 Before SCADA, the Industrial Revolution took a dramatic turn in the form of Industry 3.0, which began with partial automation, with industrialists using memory-programmable controls and computers.
-During this revolution, the Internet was presented as a breakthrough for everything that surrounds us.
+During this revolution, the Internet was a breakthrough for everything around us.
 The invention of computers and software has been hailed as revolutionary and led to task automation, also known as intelligent automation.

 A basic SCADA system comprises to form a functional SCADA system.

 - A human-machine interface is an input-output device allowing a human operator to control the data.